CryptoFi-LLC/investifi-qa-technical-challenge/README.md

 # QA Engineer Technical Challenge

 Welcome to the Investifi QA Engineer technical challenge!
-This challenge is designed to evaluate your ability to create a comprehensive test plan, write automated tests using Playwright, and demonstrate your approach to testing web applications.
-We’re excited to see how you approach this task!
+This challenge is designed to evaluate your ability to create a comprehensive test plan, write/debug automated tests using Playwright, and demonstrate your approach to testing web applications.
+We're excited to see how you approach this task!

 ## Challenge Description
-In this challenge, you will be tasked with creating a **test plan** for a feature on our **dev environment** and writing automated Playwright scripts to validate your test scenarios.
+In this challenge, you will be tasked with creating a **test plan** for our **End User Experience (EUX)** and debugging an automated Playwright script to successfully execute a smoke test against Investifi's landing page.

-The feature under test is the **Investifi's End User Experience (EUX)***, which allows users to manage buy and sell securities/cryptos.

 The challenge will require you to:
 1. Create a detailed test plan that outlines the test scenarios you will cover.

-2. Write automated Playwright scripts to cover two test scenarios from your test plan.
-3. Document your approach to testing, including any trade-offs or assumptions made.
+2. Document your approach to testing.

-This challenge should take **3-4 hours** to complete.
+3. Debug our playwright tests so that they run successfully.

 ---

 ## Requirements
 ### Test Plan
-- Write a **test plan** in **Markdown format** (`test-plan.md`) that includes the following:
+- Write a **test plan** in any file format you prefer that includes the following:
   - Test Overview
   - Positive Test Cases
   - Negative Test Cases